 Yes, I do.
 I know lots of people.

-Don’t spread yourself too thin, the years that you do homeschool may be poor ones but make sure they are happy ones.
+Don’t spread yourself too thin.
+The years that you do homeschool may be poor ones but please make sure they are happy ones.